L3S DRM Developer Guide

 After authentication via WASM, all other DRM functionality works identically to the standard C++ integration:

-- Use callback functions defined in
+- Use callback functions defined in the Builder pattern (see C++ Integration page)

 Best Practice: Start with the JavaScript implementation for testing, then migrate to WASM gauge implementation once your authentication flow is working correctly.